General context, key principles and hot topics

 63 What types of penalties may companies or their directors, officers or employees face for misconduct in your country?

-Companies or their directors, officers or employees may face disciplinary action – and, in the case of directors, disqualification – and attract potential civil or criminal liability for misconduct in Hong Kong.
-For entities regulated by the SFC, misconduct would include breaches of the SFO, contravention of the terms of any SFC licence or any act prejudicial to the public interest.
+Companies or their directors, officers or employees may face disciplinary action – and disqualification, in the case of directors – and attract potential civil or criminal liability for misconduct in Hong Kong.
+For entities regulated by the Hong Kong Securities and Futures Commission (SFC), misconduct would include breaches of the Securities and Futures Ordinance (Cap.
+571) (SFO), contravention of the terms of any SFC licence or any act prejudicial to the public interest.
 Sanctions may include a private or public reprimand, a fine of up to HK$10 million or three times the profit gained or loss avoided, revocation or suspension of licences or registrations, and a ban on regulated persons from applying to be licensed or approved as a responsible officer.

-The SFC has powers under the SFO to seek criminal prosecution by the DOJ and, in practice, the SFC refers all market misconduct cases to the DOJ for advice.
+The SFC has powers under the SFO to seek criminal prosecution by the Hong Kong Department of Justice (DOJ) and, in practice, the SFC refers all market misconduct cases to the DOJ for advice.
 The maximum penalties for a person convicted of a market misconduct offence are imprisonment for 10 years and a fine of HK$10 million.

 The SFC may also institute civil proceedings before the High Court or the Market Misconduct Tribunal.